priyam-raj/playlist-data/README.md

-# playlist-data
+# Playlist Data
-A simple web app to calculate duration of a youtube playlist.
+Web-app to fetch details from Youtube Playlists.